spences10/scottspence.com/posts/2020/07/17/my-second-brain-zettelkasten/index.md

 it and the general feeling from Notion was meh!

-I learned the hard way about differing Markdown versions with this too after making a 8k word post in Notion then copy pasting into VSCode to find all the artifacts for code snippets and word formatting throughout.
+I learned the hard way about differing Markdown versions with this too after making a 8k word post in Notion then copy pasting into VS Code to find all the artifacts for code snippets and word formatting throughout.